ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 * Raise custom exceptions

 Both can make sense, and there isn't a general rule.
-If the standard library exceptions are used, they must be raised under the conditions they are intended to, otherwise handlers will have trouble processing them.
+If the standard library exceptions are used, they must be raised under their intended conditions, otherwise handlers will have trouble processing them.
 Using custom exceptions will force client code to include dedicated catch conditions.
 This can be desirable for errors that must be handled at the client level.